Cornell-MAE-UG/sp26-portfolio-saf267-boop/_projects/2026-Nutcracker.md

 ---

 Overview:
-I need to design a usable nutcracker given certain parameteres.
+I need to design a usable nutcracker given parameters as listed below:

 | Parameter | Value |